cotestatnt/Arduino-Google-API/README.md

 ### Introduction
 With **GoogleAPI Arduino library**, you can easily authenticate your Espressif (ESP8266 and ESP32) device as OAuth 2.0 client without user interaction except for the first time when your application must be authorized in order to provide the user's consent.

-The first step is create a new Project in the Google API console and set-up credentials in order to abtain a valid **Client ID, Client Secret, API key**.
-Then you can enable all the required APIs (Drive, Gmail, Calendar etc etc).
+The first step is create a new Project in the **Google API console** and set-up credentials in order to abtain a valid **Client ID, Client Secret, API key** and enable all the required APIs (Drive, Gmail, Sheets, Calendar etc etc).
-Check this video for a quick how-to example https://youtu.be/iSd_2e4G18w

 You have to define also wich [scope](https://developers.google.com/identity/protocols/oauth2/scopes) your application will be able to manage.
 Follow instructions provided in [API Console Help](https://support.google.com/googleapi/answer/7037264) for detailed instructions and How-To.